Christopher-I/UNICEFConnectKids/README.md

 - Make donation

   - In the overview page, enter and amount into the donation section and click enter and a successful transaction, the transaction information will be displayed in the accounting table on the same page.

+- View Connectivity

+  - Click on on details on the right-most side of the School tab on the home page.

 <h3 name="TechStackandTools">Tech Stack and Tools</h3>